4K UHD video, stereo, 17 min, installation of photographs, notes on paper, archival tapes and objects (forthcoming)

-The voices are both one and many.
-The channeller variously receives, re-voices and connects with people and conscious states beyond the material living.
-The séances included regular visitations from deceased relatives, doctors, scientists, spirit guides and singing children, with personal descriptions of life ‘in the spaceways’.
+The voices on the séance tapes are both one and many.
+The channeller variously receives, re-voices and connects with beings and conscious states beyond the material living.
+The séances include regular visitations from spirit guides, deceased relatives, doctors, scientists and singing children.